ZeroCM/zcm/docs/building.md

 ## Examples

-As the examples covers all aspects of ZCM, building them requires the installed ZCM libraries to have been configured with `--use-all`, as done above.
+Example source code is provided within the zcm code base.
-Before the examples can be build, some environmental variables needs to be set.
+Since they try to touch on as many usage cases of ZCM as possible, building them requires the installed ZCM libraries to have been configured with `--use-all`, as done above.
+Before the examples can be built, some environmental variables needs to be set.
-The easiest way is to enter the examples folder and use:
+The easiest way to set these variable is to change into the examples folder and run:

     source ./env